pybites/pillow-flask/README.md

-## PyBites Code Challenge 31 - Image Manipulation With Pillow
+## PyBites Banner Generator

-### Submission: PyBites Banner Generator
+*Submission project for PyBites Code Challenge 31 - Image Manipulation With Pillow*

 I made this utility to create quick but nice banners for PyBites Articles / Challenges / News / Special.
 However I think the code can easily be extended or modified to use it for your own needs.